descendsphere/route-render/docs/DESIGN.md

     *   `prepareTour()`: The main setup method.
 It populates the `SampledPositionProperty`, configures the Cesium `Clock`, and initializes all listeners.
 This is called once when a route is loaded.
 The UI tick listener is now managed independently here to prevent it from being destroyed by camera changes.
     *   `startTour()`: A simple method that begins or resumes animation by setting `viewer.clock.shouldAnimate = true` and re-initializes listeners.
     *   `pauseTour()`: A simple method that pauses animation.
-    *   `stopTour()`: Resets the clock and cleans up all camera and UI listeners, including the now-decoupled UI tick listener.
+    *   `stopTour()`: A critical state transition method.
+It stops the clock, cleans up all tour-related listeners, and most importantly, explicitly restores the camera to its default interactive state by calling `viewer.camera.lookAtTransform(Cesium.Matrix4.IDENTITY)`.
+This prevents camera "lockout" issues.
+    *   `setCameraDistance()`: Now only updates the `cameraDistance` property.
+The active camera listener is responsible for reading this value on each frame, preventing the need to tear down and rebuild the camera strategy just to change the zoom level.
     *   Manages the selection and application of different camera strategies.

 ### 3.4. `SpeedController`